liux2/liux2.github.io/_posts/2017-02-15-Personal-Information-on-Google.md

 ![Status of Android users](/img/data.PNG)

 From the picture, we can know that hackers could also use Email to open the door of your computer, which is the same as the first example.
 As Daily mail has reported in May 2016, a hacker, whose name is Alex Holden, stole 272.3 million Google, Yahoo, Microsoft and Mail.ru account information including password, and he traded them in Russia.
 That information could be used in access their Email or other similar accounts.
 However, there might be a huge chance that the virus or malware would be hidden in some web pages.
 Despite some tricky websites, which could redirect the user to dangerous websites or install malware in user’s computer, where we need to find some information, even google.com has some “partially dangerous” which was said by Google himself.
-As theguardian reported, in Google’s “Safe Browsing” report, some pages could install malware on users’ computer, and some pages would redirect the website to another dangerous website.
-For example, websites, such as maeaflordapele.com, valeimaginar.blogspot.com, would send users to dangerous locations, such as 7b726aeb-a-62cb3a1a-s-sites.googlegroups.com, 40d0dfd9-a-62cb3a1a-s-sites.googlegroups.com.
+As _theguardian_ reported, in Google’s “Safe Browsing” report, some pages could install malware on users’ computer, and some pages would redirect the website to another dangerous website.
+For example, websites, such as _maeaflordapele.com, valeimaginar.blogspot.com_, would send users to dangerous locations, such as _7b726aeb-a-62cb3a1a-s-sites.googlegroups.com, 40d0dfd9-a-62cb3a1a-s-sites.googlegroups.com_.

-Issues and examples:
-1. Linked credit card
-2. Personal info could be used in scam
-3. back door for Gov. (Snowdon)
+People would question a person if he thinks that the government has the access to technology companies, and we are all spied by the government.
+People would think that person have a whole brain of conspiracy theories.
+However, after Snowden reveals the truth that the government can access the data in technology companies, and we are all nicked in front of the government, people would not think that “conspiracy theory” is a fantasy.
+People felt uncomfortable with what the government and technology companies did.
+This case is not about we are not safe anymore, but rather about our privacy, and the ability that technology companies keep their agreement that all the users signed before they started to use the service.

+As Google keep dominate the big environment, we enjoyed a lot of conveniences.
+At the same time, we also found some issues, for example, hackers and backdoors, which can put users in unfavorable conditions.
+It doesn’t mean we must get rid of Google, Google is improving at the same time.
+Users just have to be smart about what they would interact with Google.

 References: